Skip to main content

 Ties are not supported.
 You must, in general, simulate them with Slur.ms objects.
 However, in some cases, ties "do just the right thing".

-Rests are more complex than you'd believe.
+Rests and double-stemmed chords are more complex than you'd believe.

 Handling of initial and final bars does not always work.

 , i.e., the cue staff runs from the beginning to the end of the score (this is typically used in scores with solo instruments or voices), as well as